Cubic rational expressions over a finite field: Cubic expressions over a finite field

 \section{Cubic expressions over a finite field}

-In this section we find representatives for some (a restriction which we justify in Remark~\ref{rem:4_points}) equivalence classes of cubic rational expressions $R(x)$ over a finite field.
-The idea is to view $R(x)$ over the algebraic closure $\barFq$ of $\F_q$ and apply the corresponding classification result from the previous section.
+In this section we find representatives for the equivalence classes of cubic rational expressions $R(x)$ over a finite field, restricting to those of expressions with at most three distinct ramification points.
+The idea is to view $R(x)$ over the algebraic closure $\barFq$ of $\F_q$ and then apply the corresponding classification result from the previous section.
 Here we view $\Proj^1(\F_q)$ as a subset of $\Proj^1(\barFq)$, but in our context we may also identify them with $\F_q\cup\{\infty\}$ and $\barFq\cup\{\infty\}$, respectively.
 The Galois group of $\barFq/\F_q$, which is topologically generated by $\alpha\mapsto\alpha^q$, acts on the latter, with the former as the set of fixed points.
-The Galois group permutes the ramification points of $R(x)$ over $\barFq$, and their branch points correspondingly, preserving the ramification indices.
+The Galois group permutes the ramification points of $R(x)$ over $\barFq$, and the corresponding branch points in a matching way, preserving the ramification indices.

-We start with cubic rational expressions having only two ramification points in $\barFq$, hence equivalent to $x^3$ over $\barFq$ according to Theorem~\ref{thm:cubic_expr_alg_closed}.
+We start with cubic rational expressions having only two ramification points in $\barFq\cup\{\infty\}$, hence equivalent to $x^3$ over $\barFq$ according to Theorem~\ref{thm:cubic_expr_alg_closed}.
 In this case it is not any harder to deal with expressions of arbitrary degree $r$ having precisely two ramification points in $\barFq$.

 \begin{theorem} Let $r$ be a positive integer, let $\F_q$ be a finite field of odd characteristic not dividing $r$, and let $\sigma\in\F_q$ be a nonsquare.
 Let $R(x)$ be a rational expression over $\F_q$, of degree $r$ and with only two ramification points in $\barFq$.
 Then $R(x)$ is equivalent over $\F_q$ to either $x^r$, or